 Mediators, also called conciliators or arbitrators, are neutral parties who resolve legal disputes between two or more parties outside the courtroom.

 They don't represent, advocate, or give advice for either side in litigation but open a communication channel between disputing parties to solve potential solutions that benefit everyone.

-The type of legal disputes that they deal with includes family, diplomatic, commercial, workplace conflicts, and community cases.
-They work independently to assist disputed parties to arrive at mutual agreements.
+They deal with legal disputes, including family, diplomatic, commercial, and workplace conflicts and community cases.
+They work independently to assist disputed parties in arriving at mutual agreements.